ClarkMcGrew/root-simple-mcmc/README.md

 - CholeskyChain.C : Get the mean and covariance (as produced by MakeCovariance.C) from a pair of histograms, and then produce a "chain" using Cholesky Decomposition.

+- TDummyLogLikelihood.H : Implement a multidimensional "Gaussian" test
+likelihood with correlations between the parameters.
+Using preprocessor definitions, this can be a nice easy function, or you can set it to have various pathelogical correlations.

+- THardLogLikelihood.H : Implement a multidimensional "Rosenbrock"
+test likelihood.
+This is pretty pathelogical and has all sorts of non-covariant correlations between parameters.
+The Rosenbrock function is a good example of some the idiosyncracies of Bayesian analysis versus parameter optimization.
+At high dimensionaities, there is a global optimum at (1,1,...1,1,1) and the probability drops rapidly toward (1,1,...,1,1,0).
+Surprisingly, when you marginalize to find the most probable value of the last variable, because of the behavior away from best fit, the most probable marginalized value is very close to zero (NOT ONE, WHICH IS THE MOST PROBABLE POINT).

 # Installation